 Abbaye de Belloc

-After production, wheels of Abbaye de Belloc are aged for four to ten months prior to release for sale.
-The youngest wheels are made in December and sent to market in April, while the older cheeses are those made in July and held until the following April or May.
+After production, wheels of Abbaye de Belloc are aged for four to ten months prior to release and sale.
+The youngest wheels are made in December and sent to market in April, while the older cheeses are made in July and held until the following April or May.

-The rind of Abbaye de Belloc is coated with sweet paprika that gives the cheese a reddish hue, overlain with brown and grey molds.
-The texture is firm and supple and the interior paste is dense, smooth and ivory in color.
+The rind of Abbaye de Belloc has a reddish hue overlaid with brown and grey molds.
+Its texture is firm and supple with an interior paste that is dense, smooth, and ivory in color.

-Flavors of Abbaye de Belloc are typically sweet and mild, with a pleasant brown-butter aroma and hints of nuts and caramel.
+Abbaye de Belloc is typically sweet and mild in flavor, with a pleasant brown butter aroma and hints of nuts and caramel.